mitchell-pritchett/4111-db-project2/README.md

 #### c.
 Trigger

 Finally, we added a trigger to check the attributes of contents data when user insert new rows to `Contents` table or update attributes to the existing rows.
-Since there are many constraints on the attribute of contents, we want to check them all using the trigger before inserting them into our table.
-Bad rows including having a `Null` value for `title`, having a `release_date` later than today's date, having a `motion picture rate (mpr)` other than the predefined ones, having an `imdb_rating` out of range 0 to 10, and having a negative number for `num_of_reviews`.
-When inserting a new row or update an attribute of existing row in the table `Contents` that has any one of the above bad conditions will trigger our trigger and the trigger will reject the insertion or update.
+Since there are many constraints on the attribute of contents, we want to check them all using the trigger before inserting or updating them into our table.
+Bad rows including having a `Null` value for `title`, having a `release_date` later than today's date, having a `motion picture rate (mpr)` other than the predefined ones, having an `imdb_rating` out of range: 0 to 10, and having a negative number for `num_of_reviews`.
+When inserting a new row or updating an attribute of existing row in the table `Contents` that has any one of the above bad conditions will trigger our trigger and the trigger will reject the insertion or update.
 Otherwise, the insertion and update will be successful.